tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Quick Action

 _Recharge 11+:_ This ghastly wand resembles a bony finger.
 When you activate the wand, you must nominate an enemy on the battlefield.
-Your next attack on that enemy inflicts 1d4 extra negative energy damage for each round since you nominated the foe (champion: make those d6s; epic: d8s).
-So, if you mark a foe for death in the first round of combat, but then don’t attack that foe for five rounds, your attack on that enemy will benefit from 5 extra dice of negative energy damage, hit or miss.
+Your next attack on that enemy inflicts 1d4 extra necrotic damage for each round since you nominated the foe (champion: make those d6s; epic: d8s).
+So, if you mark a foe for death in the first round of combat, but then don’t attack that foe for five rounds, your attack on that enemy will benefit from 5 extra dice of necrotic damage, hit or miss.

 **Quirk:** Enjoys watching others struggle or run.